NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

     E[n,:] = [np.conj(ff[j]) for j in range(3)]
     H[n,:] = [ff[j+3] for j in range(3)]

+# compute Poynting flux Pr in the radial direction.
+At large r,
+# all of the flux is radial so we can simply compute the magnitude of the Poynting vector.
 Px = np.real(np.multiply(E[:,1],H[:,2])-np.multiply(E[:,2],H[:,1]))
 Py = np.real(np.multiply(E[:,2],H[:,0])-np.multiply(E[:,0],H[:,2]))
 Pz = np.real(np.multiply(E[:,0],H[:,1])-np.multiply(E[:,1],H[:,0]))